 I saturated my M365 tail light with water while cleaning the scooter and it has become dim and barely visible.
+If your light isn't working, this could be the culprit.
 Amazon or Aliexpress has plenty of cheap replacement tail lights.
 However, the cabling and housing is almost certainly just fine.
 It's only the LED that has been damaged and needs replacing.
 And ordering anew means missing out on some fun DIY.

 I always thought the light too low-profile, even when it was working properly.
 Of course, this is the perfect excuse to make some improvements.
 I added another LED to the assembly and resealed the housing to prevent further water intrusion.